Accepting PhD Students

 Biography

-Professor A Richard Kitching is a nephrologist physician-scientist in the Centre for Inflammatory Diseases within the Department of Medicine.
-He heads a group working or autoimmune vasculitis, with a particular interest on how the immune system injures the kidney.
+Professor A Richard Kitching is a nephrologist physician-scientist in the Centre for Inflammatory Diseases within the Department of Medicine, School of Clinical Sciences.
+He is a tenured academic at Monash University currently funded by an NHMRC Investigator Grant.
+He heads a group working on autoimmune vasculitis, with a particular interest on how the immune system injures the kidney.
 His clinical practice in Nephrology and Vasculitis helps define important questions in the causes of immune kidney disease and how they can be better treated.

 His research focuses on autoimmune vasculitis, conditions that often cause rapidly progressive inflammatory kidney disease (rapidly progressive glomerulonephritis).
 By understanding the involvement of leukocytes (white blood cells) in glomerulonephritis, an important cause of kidney disease, we will be able to develop and use more targeted and effective treatments.

 The causes of severe rapidly progressive glomerulonephritis, important conditions that result in end stage kidney disease, are unclear.
-These diseases are usually due to autoimmune vasculitis, but unfortunately, current treatments are toxic and ineffective.
-Medications that are the current standard of care have significant toxic effects – and without a better understanding of how disease occurs, it will be difficult to develop new treatments.
+These diseases are usually due to autoimmune vasculitis, but unfortunately, current treatments are often toxic and ineffective.
+Without a better understanding of how disease occurs, it will be difficult to develop new treatments.
 To use more specific biological and cellular therapies, we need to understand the critical steps in how the disease develops.

 Professor Kitching's research has been funded by NHMRC Project Grants, an NHMRC grant within a European Union Horizon 20/20 Consortium and an NHMRC Centre for Research Excellence.
-His publications include papers in Nature, Nature Medicine, Nature Reviews Disease Primers, PNAS, The Journal of Clinical Investigation, The Journal of Experimental Medicine, Nature Communications, Blood, Nature Reviews Nephrology, The Journal of the American Society of Nephrology and Kidney International.
+His publications include papers in Nature, Nature Medicine, Nature Reviews Disease Primers, Nature Reviews Immunology, PNAS USA, The Journal of Clinical Investigation, The Journal of Experimental Medicine, Nature Communications, Blood, Nature Reviews Nephrology, The Journal of the American Society of Nephrology and Kidney International.

 He serves on the Editorial Boards of J Am Soc Nephrol, Kidney International, Clin J Am Soc Nephrol, and Internal and Emergency Medicine.
-He is an Associate Editor of Frontiers in Immunology and a Section Editor for the journal Nephrology.
+He has been an Associate Editor for the J Am Soc Nephrology (2022-2023).

 For publications, please see